codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 # How to test drive a Content Delivery Network

-Content Delivery Networks are a great way to massively increase the peformance of your website.
+## The problem being solved

+How not to break the internet.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/T73h5bmD8Dc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A CDN is a cache that sits between your website and the user.

 This is useful when your site becomes popular and you don't want to have to keep scaling up your webserver to handle the load.
-One site that I worked on was able to handle heavy loads (tens of thousands of concurrent sessions on google analytics) despite the website being served from a single heroku node.
-This site was able to publish updates in around a second.
-We explicitly managed what we needed to cache, applied the update to our site and then told the CDN to invalidate the changed pages.
-Typically a CDN will allow you to have brief bursts of heavy load and will only charge a small amount for the additional usage - this is much cheaper than having to keep scaling up servers.
+This avoids the 'breaks the internet' moment when a website fails due to excessive load.
+My niece received a christmas present of an `invisibility cloak` that needs an app to make it `work`.
+The website could not handle the load of the majority of the sold products being activated on Christmas morning.
+Careful use of a CDN (amoung other techniques) can be used to avoid embarrasing mistakes.

+## Introduction

+Content Delivery Networks are a great way to massively increase the peformance of your website.

 ![CDN Diagram: Client to CDN to Origin]({{site.baseurl}}/assets/custom/img/blog/cdn.png)